Dead Things Came To Life

 IS IT APPROPRIATE FOR TEENS?

-Because there will be monsters, violence and the presence of Master Iskariot overall, the starting reading age of this book is advertised as 18+.The book also contains copious amounts of wine and profanity, as well as sex workers.
+Because there will be monsters, violence and the presence of Master Iskariot — 12th of his name — overall, the starting reading age of this book is advertised as 18+.The book also contains copious amounts of blood, wine and profanity, as well as sex workers.

 WHAT ARE THE TROPES?
 WHAT ABOUT COMPARATIVE WORKS?

-I'm particularly bad at guessing tropes,, sorry.
+I'm particularly bad at guessing tropes, sorry.
 I'll find out as I write and keep you posted.As for comparative works, I also suck at this.
-The best I can offer is: Diablo meets The Mummy.
+The best I can offer is: In terms of atmosphere and tone, it's Diablo (game) meets The Mummy.

 WHAT GENRES DOES THIS NOVEL COMBINE?